Joey305/E3-Ligandalyzer-Scripts/README.md

 ---

-## Installation
+## ⚙️ Installation

 These scripts were developed for a Python/RDKit cheminformatics environment.
-A typical setup is:

 ```bash
 conda create -n e3ligandalyzer python=3.10 -y